Best Food Cities in Italy

 • Pizza - You'll find the best in Naples

-• Gelato - Try it in Florence
+• Gelato - Try it in Florence, the birthplace of gleato

 • Spaghetti alla Carbonara - Rome does it best